|

 Mixing different sources of light means that it will be tough to get accurate colors in the shot.

 Secondly, using a weaker source of light would also mean that you will need to raise the ISO value which can result in noise.
+In fact when I started out doing photography, I even did paid shoots just by using a modelling lamp.
+Read this article to see how I got away with it.

-This is why the flash unit is important.
+But this is why the flash unit is important.
 It is strong burst of light which allows you to use the lowest ISO value and still get the correct exposure.
 Secondly, you can set the shutter speed and aperture to values that cut down the ambient light, so there is only one source of light illuminating the subject, thereby preventing any color related issues.

 You can see this entire point being elaborated in the video below, which is again from my Studio Photography course: